 In today’s health care environment of shrinking reimbursement dollars, what does it mean to be patient-centric, especially for those whose patient status is uninsured?
 Although it may sound like just another buzzword, it’s really about adopting a mindset focused on ways to uniquely support all patients with value-based care metrics and strive for complete patient satisfaction in every way – body, mind and soul.
 To do so often requires exploring non-traditional sources of funding through progressive Eligibility & Enrollment services that extend beyond the acute care hospital setting.

 Ultimately, our definition of patient-centric means seeking out and qualifying patients for any patient assistance program that is available to them in the community where they reside, ensuring access to health care.

 While it is only natural to question why hospitals should secure coverage for the uninsured following discharge, the answer is really quite simple: it will benefit an organization in some way, perhaps not for clinical reimbursement solutions on a current bill, but definitely on a future one.

 For starters, helping uninsured patients gain funding, whether from Medicaid, a qualifying community program or other government assistance, goes a long way toward improving overall patient satisfaction.
 You’ll be making a very important contribution to their health and helping to avoid preventable re-admissions while also building trust and loyalty as a patient advocate.
 Those who benefit may feel that “wow, this hospital really does care,” building goodwill in the community you serve.
-You’ll also be improving your own financial health as these patients continue to receive ongoing health care within your hospital or extended health care network.
+Providing value-based care can improve your own financial health as these patients continue to receive ongoing health care within your hospital or extended health care network.